L3Harris: Layoffs

-L3Harris Technologies has recently been engaged in a series of layoffs, primarily as part of a cost-cutting measure and restructuring effort known as LHX NeXt.
-This initiative aims to streamline operations and achieve $1 billion in cost savings over the next three years.

 In April 2024, L3Harris announced a 5% reduction in its global workforce, impacting employees across various locations and departments.
 This workforce reduction is expected to affect hundreds of jobs in Palm Bay and other locations where the company operates.
 Additionally, in February 2025, L3Harris announced layoffs affecting 179 employees at its Rockwall facility in Texas, primarily due to the conclusion of the JAVA MAN program, an aerial intelligence, surveillance, and reconnaissance program.
 The company noted that the majority of these affected employees resided out of state and worked remotely overseas.

+L3Harris Technologies in early 2025 had additional layoffs, primarily as part of a cost-cutting measure and company restructuring effort known as LHX NeXt.
+This initiative aims to streamline operations and achieve $1 billion in cost savings over the next three years.

-While L3Harris has not publicly disclosed the exact number of individuals impacted by these layoffs, it's evident that these workforce reductions are part of a broader trend of operational adjustments in the defense and technology sectors, driven by economic pressures and the need for agility and financial stability.
+While L3Harris has not publicly disclosed the exact number of individuals impacted by the layoffs, it's evident that these workforce reductions are part of a broader trend of operational adjustments in the defense and technology sectors, driven by economic pressures and the need for agility and financial stability.
 L3Harris is also addressing challenges in its satellite supply chain, which has faced issues with late deliveries from a key supplier.
 The company has responded by shifting to a new supplier to ensure timely deliveries.